 How much sleep do you need?
-Is your answer based purely your definition of a good night’s sleep, or have you been guessing, hoping the answer is right for you?
+Is your answer based purely on your own personal definition of a good night’s sleep, and are you hoping the answer is right for you?

 Poor sleep health impacts your quality of life and can make you susceptible to a range of chronic diseases.
 That’s why getting it right is so important.

-Let’s take a deep dive into the significant benefits of sleep quality, the disasters of not getting enough, and how to address poor sleep habits.
+Let’s take a deep dive into the significant benefits of sleep quality, the disaster of not getting enough, and how to address poor sleep habits.